 STEP 7: Which DC motor driver suitable for your DC motor?

-Most of the student only knows about L293D as a chip to control the DC motor.
-The problem is, you need to construct the power supply and circuit.
+Most students only know how to control DC motors with the L293D.
+But the problem is you will still need to construct the power supply and circuit.
 The current is also limited if you use L293D.

 The specification of the DC motor driver you need to check:

 - Maximum current support for the DC motor.